empowerID/empowernow_docs/docs/services/bff/reference/bff-idp-oauth-e2e.md

 - Requires: BFF PEM mounted (`BFF_JWT_SIGNING_KEY`), IdP client with JWKS and `private_key_jwt`
 - Failure signature if misaligned: 401 `invalid_client` with messages like “client_assertion_type must be jwt-bearer” or signature/JWK mismatch

+Short operational guidance

+- Perform a one-time DCR with a fresh IAT to register the client (PKJWT + JWKS/JWKS URI).
+- After success, stop providing `DCR_IAT` in the BFF environment; startup remains idempotent.
+- Set the client’s `jwks_uri` to the BFF JWKS endpoint: `https://<your-bff-host>/.well-known/jwks.json`.
+- Rotate the BFF signing key and publish both old and new keys in JWKS briefly; the IdP will re-fetch via `jwks_uri`.
+No DCR re-registration needed.

 ### client_secret_post/basic (simpler; not FAPI)
 - BFF uses a shared secret via form body or Authorization header
 - Requires: IdP client with `client_secret` or `client_secret_hash` and matching `token_endpoint_auth_method`